CutOffFrequency/Cyclist/README.md

 ## About

-Doubly Linked List is a lightweight, dependency free "cyclical" linked list implementation in TypeScript.
+Doubly Linked List is a lightweight, dependency free "cyclic" linked list implementation in TypeScript.

 Head and tail nodes automatically reference each other.
-This allows for iteration over a cyclical data structure without having to deal with "index math".
+This allows for iteration over a cyclic data structure without having to deal with "index math".

 The LinkedList class provides various methods for maintaining the list itself and accessing nodes (see `Usage` below).

+LinkedLists are iterable and can be instantiated with any iterable.

 ## Setting Up